MSCI PE Ratio 2026

 Industry Comparison

-Compared to the Financial Services industry average P/E of 20, MSCI is trading at a premium.
+Compared to the Financials industry average P/E of 20, MSCI is trading at a premium.
 This could be justified by superior growth, profitability, or competitive position.

 PE Ratio Calculator